Jupiter One: Third studio album and side projects

-The band has been working on many separate projects since the release of Sunshower.
+The band began working on many separate projects after the release of Sunshower.
 In late 2011, the band got together to talk about some new ideas for their third studio album.
-Though many good ideas were thrown around, other current projects would halt any work on this album until at least late 2012.
-K Ishibashi started a solo project known as Kishi Bashi.
-He has put out a solo EP called Room For Dream in mid-2011 and then in 2012, released his first LP called 151a on the Joyful Noise label.
+Though many good ideas were thrown around, other current projects would have delayed any work on this album until late 2012 at the earliest.
+Ishibashi started a solo project known as Kishi Bashi in 2011.
+He put out a solo EP called Room For Dream in mid-2011 and in 2012 released his first LP 151a on the Joyful Noise label.
 His second album Lighght followed in 2014.
 Dave, Zac and Panda also formed a side project called Fancy Colors.
 They released their debut album Near Equator in September 2012, and their sophomore LP Island of the Dead in June 2014.
-In 2014, Ishibashi was interviewed by Roy Wallace and Zeke Fritts at the House of Blues in Dallas, Texas, commenting that Jupiter One, "was in the past."
+In 2014, Ishibashi was interviewed by Roy Wallace and Zeke Fritts at the House of Blues in Dallas, Texas, commenting that Jupiter One "was in the past."